Si-plus-plus/ai-generated-stock-chart/README.md

 Youtube video: https://www.youtube.com/watch?v=A4t8TfpoOLw

-<sup><sub> pls dont judge my code, i did it in a rush + i've only started learning webprog d-5 of AIC elimination round of AIC - Compfest 13 </sub></sup>
+<sup><sub> pls dont judge my code, i did it in a rush + i've only started learning webprog d-5 of the deadline of elimination round for AIC - Compfest 13 </sub></sup>

 ---